sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 Suppose we’re developing a system in need of a logging facility.
 The logger needs two APIs:

-1. An initialization function that accepts a module name to prepend to each log message.
+1. An initialization function to set up any resources required by the logger.
 2. A log function that accepts a message to log.

 A naïve implementation might couple the logger directly to a specific output, like stdout.
-But this has a serious drawback - it's very difficult to change the logging interface for a given component.
+But this has a serious drawback: it becomes difficult to change *how* a component logs.
 What if we wanted a component to sometimes log to stdout, and sometimes log to a file?
 What if we are working on an embedded platform and need to emit log messages via UART or SPI, or some other serial interface?

-The solution is **dependency inversion**: high-level policies should not depend on low-level details.
-This topic has been covered extensively elsewhere, so here’s the short version: lower-level components must conform to an interface defined at a higher level.
-Control still flows from high to low abstraction layers, but the *dependencies* flow upward—high-level code is unaware of how the interface is concretely implemented.
+The solution is **dependency inversion**:

 Let’s dig into our logger example.
-The naive implementation might be a structure like this, with the a component utilizing a logger containing a direct or transitive dependency on a specific logger implementation:
+The naïve implementation might look like this: the component depends directly or transitively on a specific logger implementation.
 {{< mermaid >}}
 graph TD
     Main --> Worker
     Worker --> StdoutLogger
 {{< /mermaid >}}

 Dependency inversion frees components from needing to know the details of how logging is implemented.
+It also leads to sparser build dependency graphs - components that depend only on the interface don’t need to be recompiled when implementations change.
 The resulting architecture looks as follows:
 {{< mermaid >}}
 graph TD
     Main --> Worker